 Whether it’s for Valentine’s day, Mother’s Day, a birthday party or an everyday treat, these Chocolate Salted Caramel Strawberries will please kiddos and parents alike!

-He thinks it’s odd.
-But, the kiddos are on my side.
-Sweet and salty rocks!
+My kiddos think sweet and salty rocks, too!
 Chocolate covered strawberries are a classic treat for Valentine’s Day.
 Definitely classier and more sophisticated than a box of sweethearts!

-So when Driscoll’s Berries asked me to come up with my own twist on the chocolate covered strawberry, I went the sweet and salty route.
+So why not come up with my own twist on the chocolate covered strawberry — a sweet and salty twist!

 These Chocolate Salted Caramel Strawberries are easy to prepare, but it does require working with melted chocolate.
 If you are new to melting chocolate, it can be a little tricky.
 But these tips will help you do it right from the start.